The UK transition out of the European Union is complete. Here’s what happens next for European travel.

-Brits have been wary about travelling abroad following the initial coronavirus lockdown.
+Brits have been wary about travelling abroad following the coronavirus pandemic.

 Almost two-thirds (65%) of Brits said they wouldn't consider travelling abroad*.